9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 duckpan goodie test
 ```

-This command will first output all of the plugins available in your local plugin repository.
+First, this command will output all of the plugins available in your local plugin repository.

 ```md
 Using the following DDG::Goodie plugins: